MarianFr/hack-the-box-gpt/README.md

 The Base of open-interpreter enables Chat-GPT or local LLM's to take over the local terminal on a machine, and thus execute shell commands or execute code (python, java...).

-Combined with running this on a kali linux machine, chat-gpt has the ability to auntonomously connect to a hack-the-box machine, and perform basic operations in the field of penetration testing.
+An adjusted version of this, in combination with running on a kali linux machine, chat-gpt has the ability to auntonomously connect to a hack-the-box machine, perform reconnaissance using the known preinstalled tools and also try and exploit vulnerabilities.

 Via "export OPENAI_API_KEY=[api-key]" the api key can be set